MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-run-mps-and-mrp.md

 ---
 title: Run Full Planning, MPS, or MRP
-description: The planning system can calculate either Master Planning Schedule (MPS) or Material Requirements Planning (MRP) on request, or both at the same time.
+description: The planning system can calculate either Master Production Schedule (MPS) or Material Requirements Planning (MRP) on request, or both at the same time.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na